 Upon request, qualified students in good academic and disciplinary standing may be granted permission to spend a semester or year studying abroad.

 Students who wish to study abroad and receive Haverford credit may do so by applying to any of the programs on the approved list.
 Students who elect to study on one of these programs should discuss their program and course selection with their major/minor/concentration advisor(s).
-To study abroad, students should have a GPA of at least 3.0 and must complete the appropriate forms by the specified deadlines.
+To study abroad, students must meet the requirements set by the Educational Policy Committee (EPC).

-Monitored by the EPC, the programs are periodically reviewed by faculty and the Office of International Academic Programs through site visits, advisory boards, and consultation with colleagues at other institutions to ensure that the programs continue to meet Haverford‘s high academic standards.
+Monitored by the EPC, our programs are periodically reviewed by faculty and Study Abroad staff through site visits, advisory boards, and consultation with colleagues at other institutions to ensure that the programs continue to meet Haverford‘s high academic standards.
 Programs that do not meet the standards will be deleted or suspended.

 To be managed effectively and maintain quality control, the EPC limited the list of approved programs to no more than 70.

 In order to be added to the approved list, faculty departments may present proposals to the International Academic Programs Faculty Committee (appointed by the Provost), via Study Abroad.
 Study Abroad is responsible for the management and administration of the approved list.
 To maintain the high quality of these academic programs, the EPC has established strict guidelines for approval ensuring programs are evaluated by the same academic and safety standards.
 Rigor and quality of a program cannot be evaluated by looking through brochures or websites; an on-site faculty review is required.
 Members of the faculty who wish to add programs to the approved list for their departments should contact Study Abroad for the EPC guidelines.